skypager/skypager/src/runtimes/v2/README.md

 This means that you can develop the code on each side of this boundary independently.
 One team (or you, on a specific day) can focus on the shared framework, and another on the specific project, and never touch the same files.

-This leads to a situation where features and enhancements you make to the project are easier to copy between projects, because they have less hard dependencies to the rest of the project.
+This leads to a situation where features and enhancements you make to the project are easier to copy between projects, because they have less hard dependencies to the rest of the project, but instead talk to a common layer.

 ### Reusability across platforms